Scaramouche (Milhaud): Structure and music

 A full playing of the suite lasts approximately eight to nine minutes.
 Polytonality, a distinctive element of Milhaud's composing style, is used consistently throughout the suite.

 Vif

 The first movement of Scaramouche has been likened to a cross between folk-song melodies and nursery rhymes: one of the themes used is the melody from the children's song Ten Green Bottles.
 Vif is written ternary (ABA) form.

 Polytonality can be heard as early as the opening measures, where chromatically clashing triads are layered under the movement's opening theme, which is in C major.
-The technique features again in measure 24, where a melody in the key of G major is played over an accompaniment in the original key of C.
+The technique features again in measure 24, where a melody in the key of G major is played over an accompaniment in the original key of C major.

+Syncopation is another technique used in Vif.
+In a section beginning at measure nine, the bass line places emphasis on the first, fourth and seventh quaver beats of a bar.
+This rhythm is known as tresillo.
+A few measures later, Milhaud uses a three-against-four polymeter.
+This kind of syncopation was often used by Brazilian composers, including Heitor Villa-Lobos.